 Every person lives their life through a combination of subliminal and conscious beliefs.
 Conscious beliefs are based on conscious decisions we make in response to circumstances in our lives.
 As a youth we consciously reject our childhood faith in the existence of Santa Claus.
 Later we may consciously change our world view or religion.
 Or we decide precisely which colors of clothes suit us best.
 But, by far, the more complex are subliminal beliefs.
 They are almost instinctual in operation, but are not innate, as are instincts.
 Instead they are acquired, beginning with our earliest childhood experiences.
 We do not choose our subliminal beliefs, rather it is more like they choose us through the fate of circumstances in each person’s life.
 They are accrued through childhood experiences, interaction with our parents, family and friends, through our schooling, and through television, the internet, the media, entertainment, etc. Generally, we grow into our subliminal beliefs as they grow into us.
 They are like an alien slowly taking over our lives from the inside out.~

-Deprogramming Liberalism: An exit counseling process by which the inherent paranoia of contemporary American liberalism is removed, one reader at a time.
+Deprogramming Liberalism: A combination of covert tactical formulas with an overt exit counseling process by which the inherent paranoia of contemporary American liberalism can be removed from liberals.

 Capsule: #6 Tyranny Versus Liberty addresses the issue of ideological definitions from a whole new perspective.
 All ideology boils down to one concept; the amount of freedom granted the individual in a society.
 Everything else is peripheral by comparison.
 It is the first and most basic measure of any ideology.
 All other considerations are influenced by it.